thornAvery/kep-hack/README.md

 	- 3x 7s now gives 900 coins (used to be 300)
 - Game Corner prizes have been altered;
 	- Prices have been changed, so Porygon doesn't require 9999 coins.
-	- New prizes include: Cubone, Cactus, and Squeamata
+	- New prizes include: Cubone, Cactormus, and Squeamata
 	- The Moon Stone is available over TM23 (Dragon Rage).
 Dragon Rage is still available in Celadon University!
 - Spinner tiles move faster.
 - Fight Debug now allows moves other than Pound.